klyed/hivesmartchain/docs/reference/bonding.md

 # Bond / Unbond

-Burrow adopts the notion of Bonded Proof-of-Stake (BPoS).
+HiveSmartChain adopts the notion of Bonded Proof-of-Stake (BPoS).
 This means that in order to participate in consensus, a node must give some value of its token as collateral.
 The more token that is bonded, the higher the chance of 'mining' a block.